tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step1_openapi_object.md

 The whole document (the object that contains these eight root-level objects) is called an [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oasDocument).
 The convention is to name the document **openapi.yml**.

 {: .note}
-"OpenAPI" refers to the specification; "Swagger" refers to the tooling (at least from Smartbear) that supports the OpenAPI specification.
-For more details on the terms, see [What Is the Difference Between Swagger and OpenAPI?](https://blog.smartbear.com/open-source/what-is-the-difference-between-swagger-and-openapi/)
+"OpenAPI" refers to the specification; "Swagger" refers to the tooling (at least from SmartBear) that supports the OpenAPI specification.

-## Swagger Editor

 {% include random_ad.html %}

+Although one could approach the assembly of an OpenAPI document in many ways, I've decided to structure each step in this tutorial based on each of these root-level objects.
+You'll see two approaches: one using Swagger working at a code-level, and another using Stoplight Studio working in a user interface.

+## Swagger

+Before we jump into coding, let's first talk about where you'll write the code and what your options are.

+### Where to write your spec code

-As you work on your specification document, use the online [Swagger Editor](https://swagger.io/swagger-editor/).
+The easiest option is to use the online [Swagger Editor](https://swagger.io/swagger-editor/).
 The Swagger Editor provides a split view: on the left where you write your spec code, and on the right, you see a fully functional Swagger UI display.
 You can even submit requests from the Swagger UI display in this editor.

 The Swagger Editor will validate your content in real-time, and you will see validation errors until you finish coding the specification document.
 Don't worry about the errors unless you see X marks in the code you're working on.

-I usually keep a local text file (using [Atom editor](https://atom.io/)) where I keep the specification document offline, but I work with the document's content in the online [Swagger Editor](https://swagger.io/swagger-editor/).
+I usually keep a local text file (using a text editor such as Atom or Sublime Text) where I keep the specification document offline, but I work with the document's content in the online [Swagger Editor](https://swagger.io/swagger-editor/).
 When I'm done working for the day, I copy and save the content back to my local file.
 Even so, the Swagger Editor caches the content quite well (just don't clear your browser's cache), so you probably won't need your local file as a backup.

 If you want to purchase a subscription to [SwaggerHub](pubapis_swaggerhub_smartbear.html), you could keep your spec content in the cloud (SwaggerHub has an editor almost identical to Swagger UI) associated with your personal login.
 SwaggerHub is the premium tooling for the open-source and free Swagger Editor.

+Another option to work locally is to use [Visual Studio Code](https://code.visualstudio.com/) with two extensions: [openapi-lint](https://marketplace.visualstudio.com/items?itemName=mermade.openapi-lint) and [Swagger Viewer](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer).
+These extensions let you work locally and preview a live version of Swagger.
+You can also download and run the [Swagger Editor locally](https://swagger.io/tools/swagger-editor/).

+For the sake of simplicity, for the Swagger sections in this tutorial, we'll just use the [online Swagger Editor](https://swagger.io/swagger-editor/).

-## <i class="fa fa-user-circle"></i> Add the openapi object
+### Add the openapi object

-Go to the [Swagger Editor](https://editor.swagger.io/) and go to **File > Clear editor**.
+From the [Swagger Editor](https://editor.swagger.io/) and go to **File > Clear editor**.
 Keep this tab open throughout the OpenAPI tutorial, as you'll be adding to your specification document with each step.

 Add the first root-level property for the specification document: `openapi`.
 In the [openapi](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oasObject) object, indicate the version of the OpenAPI spec to validate against.
 The latest version is `3.0.2`.